 Unfortunately, fiat stablecoins are unacceptable as a general-purpose cryptocurrency.
 As cryptoassets pegged to external goods, they compromise endogenous trust.
 This is because there is no way to autonomously measure any external asset’s value on the blockchain: even “decentralized” systems like MakerDAO rely on trusted price oracles.
 Furthermore, coins tied to external assets are inherently dependent upon the stability of that external asset, which in the case of fiat currencies relies on old-fashioned centralized trust.

-Melmint, an algorithm to mint an asset known as Mel, is our solution to this problem.
-Mel is an endogenous stablecoin.
-This is a completely novel asset class introduced by Themelio, and it means that the mel maintains a stable value without being pegged to any external asset, such as US dollars or gold.
-Mels maintain their value without non-endogenously-trusted parties present in every other stablecoin system, such as oracles, governance DAOs, and issuers.
+Melmint is our solution to this problem.
+Melmint is an algorithm that mints mel, an endogenous stablecoin belonging to a completely novel asset class introduced by Themelio.
+Mel maintains a stable value without being pegged to any external asset, thereby avoiding the non-endogenously-trusted parties present in every other stablecoin system (e.g., oracles, governance DAOs, and issuers).

-The details are available in the protocol specification, as well as in an earlier conception as a paper published in Cryptoeconomic Systems 2020, but in broad strokes, Melmint pegs the Mel to an index known as DOSC, for “day of sequential computation”.
-The value of a DOSC at a given time is defined as the cost of running 24 hours of sequential computation, verified through a non-interactive proof of sequential work, on the fastest processor available at time t.
-This is through a two-step process:
+The details of Melmint are available in a separate document, as well as in an earlier conception as a paper published in Cryptoeconomic Systems 2020, but in broad strokes, Melmint pegs mel to an index we call DOSC, for “day of sequential computation”.
+As its names suggests, the value of a DOSC at a given time is defined as the cost of running 24 hours of sequential computation, verified through a non-interactive proof of sequential work, on the fastest processor available at that time.
+Melmint maintains mel’s peg to DOSC through two steps:

-Both stochastic market simulation and a priori arguments, that we detail in the whitepaper, show that Melmint is highly resilient in a wide variety of market environments.
+As detailed in the whitepaper, both stochastic market simulation and a priori arguments show that Melmint is highly resilient in a wide variety of market environments.